Survey definitions and methodology of the survey

 - ratio of the standard error of the estimate to the estimate itself

-- coefficient of variation generally expressed a percentage
+- coefficient of variation expressed as a percentage

-For example, let the average rent for 1-bedroom apartments in a given CMA be x̄ and its standard error be σx̄.
+For example, let the average rent for one-bedroom apartments in each census metropolitan area be x̄ and its standard error be σx̄.
 Then the coefficient of variation — or CV — is given by CV = σx̄ / x̄.

 Reliability codes for proportions